 - NAV total return;

 - cumulative dividends paid;

 - share price discount to NAV;

-- the progress being made on the transition of the legacy AIM portfolio to one focused on new unquoted investments;
+- the progress being made on the rebalancing of the legacy AIM portfolio to one focused on new unquoted investments;

-- investment income: and
+- investment income; and

 - operational expenses.

 The NAV total return is a measure of Shareholder value that includes both the current NAV per share and the sum of dividends paid to date.
 Cumulative dividends paid is the total amount of both capital and income distributions paid since the launch of the Company.
-The Directors seek to pay dividends to comply with the VCT rules taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the mid-market price of an investment is lower than the net asset value per share.
-A historical record of these measures is shown in the Financial Highlights on pages 5 and 6, and the profile of the portfolio is reflected in the Summary of Investment Changes on page 12.
-Definitions of these APMs can be found in the Glossary on page 78.
-As referred to in the Chairman's Statement, the strategy remains to realise the element of the portfolio invested in AIM, subject to suitable market conditions and meeting the regulatory requirements of the Company and provided that at all times the Company's VCT qualifying levels are maintained.
+The Directors seek to pay dividends to provide a yield and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
+The share price discount to NAV is the percentage by which the mid-market share price of an investment is lower than the NAV per share.
+A historical record of these measures is shown in the Financial Highlights on pages 4 and 5, and the profile of the portfolio is reflected in the Summary of Investment Changes on page 11.
+Definitions of the APMs can be found in the Glossary on page 78.
+The strategy remains to reduce the element of the portfolio invested in AIM, subject to suitable market conditions and meeting the regulatory requirements applicable to the Company and provided that at all times the Company's VCT qualifying levels are maintained.
 The Board reviews the Company's investment income and operational expenses on a quarterly basis as the Directors consider that both of these elements are important components in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on pages 63 and 64.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 63.

-There is no meaningful VCT index against which to compare the financial performance of the Company but, for reporting to the Board and Shareholders, the Manager uses comparisons with appropriate indices.
+There is no VCT index against which to compare the financial performance of the Company but, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index being the FTSE AIM All-Share Index.
 The Directors also consider non-financial performance measures such as the flow of investment proposals and the Company's ranking within the VCT sector.